 Tab.
 20 presents data on material deprivation of persons broken down by some personal and household characteristics.
-According to the Eurostat's methodology materially deprived persons are those who reported deprivation in 3+ possibly 4+ out of 9 stipulated items, respectively.
+According to the Eurostat's methodology, materially deprived persons are those who reported deprivation in 3+, possibly 4+ out of 9 stipulated items, respectively.
 Questions concerning material deprivation are focused on consumer durables and financial limitations and difficulties.
 The table shows results pertaining to the total population, to those at risk of income poverty and to those not at risk of income poverty.

 Tab.
 21 provides an overview of persons living in households with low work intensity by selected personal and household characteristics.
-The coefficient of household's work intensity is calculated for all members of the household at the age of 18 to 59 with the exception of working persons of 18 to 24 living with at least one parent.
-Work intensity is the proportion of the number of months when these persons were working and the number of months of their presence in the household in the previous year.
+The coefficient of household's work intensity is calculated for all members of the household at the age of 18 to 59 with the exception of students between 18 and 24.
+Work intensity is the proportion of the number of months of work and the number of months of their presence in the household in the previous year.
 Households with low work intensity are those having the coefficient lower than 0,20.
-That means households whose members didn't work in 2010 or worked only part-time or worked full-time but only for a part of 2010.
+That means households whose members didn't work in 2011 or worked only part-time or worked full-time but only for a part of 2011.
 The work intensity determined in this way is assigned to persons aged 0 to 59 years.
-The rate of the work intensity is presented for the total population, for persons above and below the poverty threshold and to persons who are materially deprived (lack of at least 4 out 9 items) and for persons who are not materially deprived.
+The rate of the work intensity is presented for the total population, for persons above and below the poverty threshold and to persons who are materially deprived (lack of at least 4 out of 9 items) and for persons who are not materially deprived.